Presented: Oct 26, 2023 Available until: Oct 31, 2024

 As an IACET Accredited Provider, Bowen Learning Network offers CEUs for its programs that qualify under the ANSI/IACET Standard.

-Eligible for contact hours with the BGC, BCSP, IHMM, and other OESH certifying agencies.
+Eligible for contact hours with the BGC, BCSP, IHMM, and other OEHS certifying agencies.

 For more details on certification and recertification credit, please visit How many points/credits/hours is a course worth?